lalvarezcan/SOC-Estimator/README.md

 ---

 ## 7. Conclusion
-This repository demonstrates the MathWorks recommended approach—using table-based parameterization and an EKF block—for robust SOC estimation in a multi-cell Li-ion pack.
+This repository demonstrates the MathWorks recommended approach—using table-based parameterization and an EKF block—for robust SOC estimation in a multi-cell  pack.

 ---